saatb/RStoCSV-edited/README.md

 # What I Changed

-Added a new custom - renameFile
+Added a new custom file - renameFile
 Contains two methods:

 # getDeviceName